-We suggest using something like the Folder feature, but you can you can set this to be any marketplace feature you’d like.
+We suggest using something like the Folder feature or the Home Page Gride Layout as seen above. - but you can set this to be any marketplace feature you’d like.
 There are two ways you can select which feature you’d like to set as your Home Screen:

 As we mentioned before, the Marketplace is where you’ll find a variety of features you can add to your app.

 Developers from around the world (including you) are able to submit and sell features through the marketplace, thus creating an ecosystem of solutions and possibilities.

 To access the Marketplace, simply click on App Components > Marketplace.

 As we mentioned in our last lesson, the vast majority of Marketplace features allow you to create multiple instances.
 So, for example, if you have more than one calendar, you can create multiple Event instances.
 If you have multiple music albums or lecture collections, you can create multiple instances of the Media Center Manual feature.
 Or if you have different categories for your blog, you can create multiple instances of the Media Center RSS feature.
 We think you get the idea.

 You can then make these features accessible by either adding them to a folder feature, the side menu, or the footer menu.

 The next set of core features are advanced features that take your app to the next level by making it more engaging and giving you more control.
 In order to unlock them, simply click upgrade at the top of the app dashboard and choose whichever plan works best for you.